provenance-io/provenance/x/marker/spec/12_transfers.md

 If the `Send` is allowed, and the `Receiver` is a quarantined account, the quarantine module's `SendRestrictionFn` will then change the `Send`'s destination to `QFH` (the Quarantined-funds-holder account) and make a record of the transfer.
 The `Send` then transfers funds from the `Sender` to `QFH`.

 The marker's `SendRestrictionFn` should never have `QFH` as a `Receiver`.
 The only way this would happen is if `MsgSend` is used to send funds directly to `QFH`.

+If `MsgTransferRequest` is used to transfer a restricted coin to a quarantined account, the standard `MsgTransferRequest` logic is applied (bypassing the marker module's `SendRestrictionFn`).
+The quarantine module's `SendRestrictionFn` is not bypassed, though, so the funds still go to the `QFH`.

 #### Accepting Quarantined Restricted Coins